 Octopuses, not octopi.
-Preferring the latter, I cannot ignore the former, despite my revulsion at the crudeness of it all, despite the latter having no etymological basis.
-Perhaps this is why they abandoned us, this bastardized coinage in all its galling splendor.
-There are several possibilities, each less possible than the last, each portending an alluring certainty.
+Preferring the latter, I cannot ignore the former, despite my revulsion at the crudeness of it this is why they abandoned us, this bastardized coinage in all its galling splendor.
+There are several possibilities, each less possible than the last, each portending an alluring symmetric friends would pay lip service, at the very least, certainty.
 Students of mine insist on octopi, despite the corrections scribbled in the margins of their typo-ridden screeds, as if to ignore the Greek root exempts critique from the lazily composed ravings in the dead of night, the night before the papers are due, each and every printed copy placed in an octopus-themed briefcase received as a sort of gift from a former relative now dead, even the neophytes whose performed ambivalence only belies their moral uncertainty on this matter cling to the obfuscatory tactics of the sophists, disbelieving the sympathy engendered by these provocations.